-One year to prepare: how businesses in the construction industry can get set for the VAT reverse charge
+How can businesses in the construction industry get set for the VAT reverse charge?

 1st October 2019

 If you operate a VAT registered business within the building and construction industry, you will likely have heard about the ‘Domestic Reverse Charge’ which will change the way VAT is to be collected.
-Initially, the new legislation was due to be implemented from 1st October 2019 however, due to lack of guidance from HMRC and pressure from industry experts, the implementation has been delayed for 12 months.
+Initially, the new legislation was due to be implemented from 1st October 2019 however, due to a lack of guidance from HMRC, pressure from industry experts, and more recently the impact of the coronavirus, the implementation has now been delayed until March 2021.

 The changes would have caused major cash flow issues for suppliers and sub-contractors had they not been fully up to speed with the new regulations so the delay provides a welcome extension.
-Nevertheless, the changes are still due to be implemented in October 2020, therefore it is important for businesses to assess how the changes will affect them to ensure they are fully prepared next year.
+The changes are still due to come into force in March 2021, therefore it is important for businesses to assess how the changes will affect them to ensure they are fully prepared.

 What are the changes?